Convert Factor Rate to APR

 Interest Rate: --

-In Australia, most loans are presented with an advertised interest rate and a comparison rate.
-The advertised rate only refers to the interest charges on the loan, while the comparison rate includes both interest charges and any fees which may increase the total cost of the loan.
+In Australia, most loans are advertised with a fixed or variable interest rate.
+This 'advertised rate' only refers to the interest charges on the loan, and does not factor in any fees which may increase the total cost of the loan.

 Factor rates are common when advertising business loans with terms of less than 12 months.